creachadair/recipes/README.md

 ## License

+Copyright (C) 1996 and onward, Michael J. Fromberger.
+All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of these files (the "Content"), to deal in the Content without restriction, including without limitation the rights to use, copy, modify, merge, publish,